Death and Salvation on the

 Everyday you see dead animals all along the seashore.
 But some years, these die-offs – birds, fish, whatever, occur in the thousands and millions.
 Something – many things actually, are quite wrong with the Salton Sea.

-Leonard Knight- accused of many things.
+Leonard Knight, accused of many things.

 A Christian fraud, a freak, a lunatic, and a one-man environmental catastrophe.
 In a way, he is all of these, but in a good way.
-Leonard is seventy-three years old, and from Vermont.
+Leonard is seventy-three years old, and hails originally from Vermont.

 He did all sorts of things in his younger life.
 He taught guitar, he welded.
 He went off to serve in the Korean war.
 He came out to the Salton Sea twenty years ago, and started painting a mountain: Jesus, I’m a Sinner, Please Come Upon My Body and Into My Heart.

 I bring Leonard a Cactus Cooler, and we sit in the sun talking stories.
 His painted world—God is Love—expands each year into new creative directions.
 It's not just a painted mountain anymore, but also an elaborate system of caves made of hay and adobe, and Tatooine-style huts built into the mountain, each a shrine to Jesus, and to Leonard's own salvation.

 Leonard shows me the eroded clay on the butte.
 "This is the best clay in the country," he says, throwing it into a wheelbarrow of water and hay.
 "And adobe is the best construction material in the world."

 I talk to him about the Los Angeles Times writer whose rather innocent words popularized the movement to destroy Salvation Mountain in a series of 1994 articles.

-He wrote about the environmentalists and the county supervisor.
+The journalist wrote about the environmentalists and the county supervisor.
 About the people who wanted to destroy Salvation Mountain and build a primitive campground in its place.
 The story recalled a test that was conducted at Salvation Mountain indicating that the work was causing massive amounts of lead pollution.
 County supervisors called the site ‘toxic’ and plans were set to have the place bulldozed.

-This same paper – the one that we suppose is the voice of Southern California, the one that from time to time has the largest circulation in the United States, has only written one article on the poisoned river that flows into the Salton Sea.
+his same paper, the one that from time to time has the largest circulation in the United States, has only published one article on the poisoned river that flows into the Salton Sea.
 The river that presumably is responsible for a good share of the Salton Sea's poisoning.